bloodstiller/bloodstiller.com/content/Walkthroughs/Fuse-box.md

 ### Compiling the `EopLoadDriver` tool to enable us to load the `Capcom.sys` driver: {#compiling-the-eoploaddriver-tool-to-enable-us-to-load-the-capcom-dot-sys-driver}

+The `EopLoadDriver` tool is a utility designed to leverage the `SeLoadDriverPrivilege` for loading a driver into the Windows kernel.
+It interacts with the Windows registry to register the driver and then uses the NtLoadDriver system call to load it.
+This tool is essential in our exploit chain as it allows us to load the vulnerable `Capcom.sys` driver, which we'll subsequently exploit to gain SYSTEM privileges.
+By using `EopLoadDriver`, we're able to bridge the gap between having the `SeLoadDriverPrivilege` and actually loading a driver of our choice into the kernel.

 #### Preparing the `EopLoadDriver ~C++` Project: {#preparing-the-eoploaddriver-c-plus-plus-project}